-In addition, in April 2019, March 2020 and April 2020, Shenzhen Skyroam Technology Co., Ltd. filed three invalidation petitions against patents No. 011.8, No. 366.4 and No. 352.6 owned by us in Patent Reexamination Board of National Intellectual Property Administration in PRC, respectively.
 In June 2019, Shenzhen Skyroam Technology Co., Ltd. filed two complaints in the Intermediate People's Court of Shenzhen against us: one alleging trade secret misappropriation claiming damages of approximately US\$14 million and cessation of misappropriation, and the other one relating to the ownership of Patent No. 011.8.
 In July 2019, Shenzhen Skyroam Technology Co., Ltd filed another complaint in the Intermediate People's Court of Shenzhen against us relating to the ownership of Patent No. 104.4.

-If the court judgment of any of the lawsuits is against us in any extent, we will need to pay significant amount of damages, we may lose our patent, and our business or operation may be adversely affected.
-See "Business-Legal Proceedings."
+If the court judgment of any of the lawsuits is against us, we may need to pay significant amounts of damages, we may lose our patent, and our business or operation may be adversely affected.
+See "Item 8.
+Financial Information-Legal Proceedings."